Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 This project presents a complete end to end cleaning and preprocessing workflow for a large, inconsistent nutrition dataset using Jupyter Notebook.
 The dataset originally stored nutrient values as *text mixed with units* (e.g., “7 g”, “30 mg”), making numeric analysis impossible.
-This project converts it into a **fully numeric, standardized, analysis-ready dataset**.
+This project converts it into a **fully numeric, standardized, analysis ready dataset**.

 ---